aferrodelgado/project-3/README.md

     - Washington, DC: Notable demand for Machine Learning

   **2. Which industries are in the most demand in the United States?** (Latifah Jones)
-   - Analysis from Bureau of Labor Statistics datasets
+  >Analysis comes from Bureau of Labor Statistics datasets (x2)

+  >Visualizations come from the Industry_Demand_per_state.ipynb

   **3. What locations are hiring the most?** (Floris Cash)

   **4. Comparing market trends overtime?** (Sebastian Andreu)
-   - Analysis from Exploring Salary Trends in Data Science Careers
+  >Analysis from Exploring Salary Trends in Data Science Careers

+  >Visualizations come from Data_trend.ipynb

   **5. Does experience level influence job postings?** (Luc Atchley)
-   - Analysis from Salary by Job Title and Country dataset
+  >Analysis comes from Salary by Job Title and Country dataset

+  >Visualizations come from US_Salary_Analysis.ipynb

 <br><br> <!-- Add two line breaks -->
 - **Ethical Considerations:**